 The Clerk's Offices for the Southern District of Indiana are currently CLOSED TO THE PUBLIC, due to the Coronavirus Disease (COVID-19) pandemic.
 If you need to file a new case or a document in an existing case, please click HERE for instructions.

 Welcome to the United States District Court for the Southern District of Indiana.
-The court has provided these resources for people who file a civil case on their own behalf, without an attorney.
+The court has provided these resources for people who file or defend a civil case on their own behalf, without an attorney.
 This type of person is often referred to as a pro se litigant (pronounced pro say).
 "Pro se" is a Latin phrase meaning "for oneself."
 If you are a pro se litigant, please review these materials carefully before proceeding with your case.

 The Federal Rules of Civil Procedure apply to cases in all federal courts.